TheaM-xxxx/level2_autonomous/README.md

 │    │   └── socket2robot.py               # code for communicating with the robot
 │    │   └── torque_period.py              # code for calculating torque
 │    │   └── WM_COPYDATA.py                # code for communicating with electromagnetic tracking system
-│    ├── run.py                           # The code for opening auto-control interface
 │    ├── Fast_UCTransNet_codes
 │    │   ├── network.py       # main part of the Fast_TransNet
 │    │   ├── dataset          # folder in which example testing images are placed